 Paramount faces direct and indirect risks from climate change that may have a material adverse effect on the Company's business, financial condition, results of operations and prospects.
-These risks include carbon taxes and the impact of regulations aimed at reducing the emission of GHGs, the potential for reduced future demand for NGLs, natural gas and oil, the potential for a shift of investment capital away from NGLs, natural gas and oil producers, physical risks to Paramount's assets and operations from extreme weather events and changes in precipitation patterns, litigation and reduced public support for pipelines and other infrastructure projects.
+These risks include the impact of regulations aimed at reducing the emission of GHGs, carbon taxes, the potential for reduced future demand for NGLs, natural gas and oil, the potential for a shift of investment capital away from NGLs, natural gas and oil producers, physical risks to Paramount's assets and operations from extreme weather events and changes in precipitation patterns, litigation and reduced public support for pipelines and other infrastructure projects.

-As discussed under "Industry Conditions - Greenhouse Gas Compliance and Reporting Obligations", the Company is subject to current provincial and federal regulations aimed at taxing and reducing emissions of GHGs.
+As discussed under "Industry Conditions - Greenhouse Gas Emissions", the Company is subject to current provincial and federal regulations aimed at taxing and reducing emissions of GHGs.
 Provincial and federal laws and regulations respecting GHG emissions, carbon pricing and carbon credits continue to evolve and there is a risk that additional laws and regulations will be implemented in the future that have a material adverse impact on Paramount's business, assets, financial condition and results of operations.
-In particular, the federal government has announced its intention: (i) to develop regulations to reduce oil and gas methane emissions by at least 75 percent below 2012 levels by 2030 and (ii) to cap emissions from Canada's oil and natural gas sector and to require reductions in emissions from the sector to achieve net zero GHG emissions by 2050, with five-year targets set to achieve this goal commencing in 2025.
-The nature and timing of the regulations required to achieve these announced intentions and their ultimate impact on Paramount and the Canadian energy sector remain highly uncertain.
-These regulations, once finalized, may materially adversely affect the Company's business, assets, financial condition and results of operations by, among other things, restricting the scope and nature of development activities, increasing capital and operating costs, increasing competition for required equipment and technologies, reducing the global competitiveness of Canada's energy sector and subjecting the Company to increased regulatory compliance costs.
+In particular, the federal government has announced the Proposed Federal Methane Regulations and the Federal Emissions Cap Framework.
+The nature and timing of the regulations required to achieve these announced intentions, their constitutionality if implemented and their ultimate impact on Paramount and the Canadian energy sector remain highly uncertain.
+These regulations, once finalized and implemented, may materially adversely affect the Company's business, assets, financial condition and results of operations by, among other things, restricting the scope and nature of development activities, increasing capital and operating costs, increasing competition for required equipment and technologies, reducing the global competitiveness of Canada's energy sector and subjecting the Company to increased regulatory compliance costs.